 HTTP or HTTPS?

-Google announced that at his time it is not a big factor but with security and hacking something you can read about in the news every day it needs a little attention.
+Google announced that at his time it is not a big factor but also mentioned that a secured site will show above a non secure one.
+With security and hacking something you can read about in the news every day it needs a little attention.
 People put their contact information on your site and expect it to be safe there.
 An SSL certificate gives an extra layer of security to your website to protect you client’s information.

 Although at this time not a big ranking factor that can change in the future and to be honest I expect it to be.
 By setting up a new site or updating an old site it can be a very important step to take.